amzn/selling-partner-api-samples/use-cases/pricing/docs/blog-post/pricing-blog-post.md

 ### How does the FO look like and where I can check out the other offers?

 The FO is represented by the "Add to Cart" button.
 Other available offers are located below, allowing customers to select a different one if they consider it.

+### How an offer become eligible for the FO?

+There are a number of factors that affect FO eligibility.
+For example, seller should have a professional sales account with a good reputation and good customer service metrics.
+Products must be in stock and in new or like-new goods condition.
+Additionally, products with short delivery times are attractive to customers and a reason to qualify as FO.
+Finally, it’s also worth mentioning that competitive pricing is really important here: FO prices are typically lower than or equal to similar options, so sellers are more likely to update the price to a competitive price, in order to increase their chances of winning and have their offer as FO.

 ![Alt text](<featuredoffer.png>)